Lungs as food

-Lights are the lungs of game or livestock as used in cooking and butchery.
-Although technically offal, lights are rarely used in English-speaking culinary traditions, with the exception of the Scottish national dish haggis.
+Lungs (colloquially lights) of game or livestock are a variety of offal used in cooking and butchery.

+Lungs are rarely used in English-speaking culinary traditions, with the exception of the Scottish national dish haggis, and English and Welsh faggots.

-In Malaysia, slices of beef lights (paru, literally "lung" in Malay) are coated in flour and turmeric powder, deep-fried, and sold in packets at street markets.
+In Malaysia, slices of beef lung (paru, literally "lung" in Malay) are coated in flour and turmeric powder, deep-fried, and sold in packets at street markets.
 These are a very popular snack eaten with chilli sauce and a dash of vinegar.

 Bopis (bópiz) is a piquant Philippine dish of pork or beef lungs and heart sautéed in tomatoes, chilies and onions.